villeverkkonen/mtg-database-frontend/README.md

 # Magic: The Gathering card database

-React app frontend for searching MtG-cards.
+## React app frontend for searching MtG-cards.

-Card are received from [Magic: The Gathering API](https://docs.magicthegathering.io/).
+Cards are received from [Magic: The Gathering API](https://docs.magicthegathering.io/).